Who We Are

-Mr. Roger Fuller is a spatial ecologist with Western Washington University’s Huxley College of the Environment.
+Mr. Roger Fuller is the Natural Resource and Restoration Stewardship Coordinator at Padilla Bay Reserve.
 He has expertise in estuarine ecology, restoration ecology, climate change impacts, climate change adaptation, and decision-support tools.
 He has been working on climate science issues specific to the Skagit since 2010 and on other issues in the Skagit since 2002. detailed biography here >

 Dr. Tarang Khangaonkar is an applied marine physics and ocean engineer and technical group manager for the Integrated Coastal Ocean Modeling Group at the Pacific Northwest National Laboratory.
 He has been working in the Skagit on climate science since 2001.
 His main focus in the Skagit has been on hydrodynamics, sediment transport, and water quality modeling in the Skagit River Estuary from the floodplain to the coastal waters of Skagit Bay. detailed biography here >

 Other SC2 Members

 Mr. Larry Wasserman, Vice-Chair of SC2, is a fisheries biologist and the environmental services director for the Swinomish Indian Tribal Community.
 Research topics have included investigations of salmon survival following the eruption of Mount St. Helens; spring Chinook life history strategies and consequences for hatchery practices; and riparian vegetation studies related to salmon habitat.
 For the past thirty years he has served as an environmental policy manager, first for the Yakama Indian Nation from 1982 to 1991, and then for the Skagit System Cooperative and Swinomish Indian Tribal Community from 1991 to present. detailed biography here >

 Ms. Carol MacIlroy is an independent natural resources management contractor who works part-time in support of SC2 efforts.
 She is the owner of Carol MacIlroy Consulting Corporation.
 She is a strategic and analytical thinker who has worked across the Puget Sound region helping communities and organizations address environmental and societal issues. detailed biography here >